Pavlovich4/livewire-file-manager/README.md

 - Livewire 3.0 or higher
 - spatie/laravel-medialibrary 10.0 or higher

-> [!IMPORTANT]
+> [!CAUTION]
-> Please be sure to install, configure and run migrations of spatie/laravel-medialibrary package before continue.
-You can review the installation steps at [spatie/laravel-medialibrary documentation](https://spatie.be/docs/laravel-medialibrary/v11/installation-setup).
+> **Please be sure to install, configure and run migrations of spatie/laravel-medialibrary package before continue.
+You can review the installation steps at [spatie/laravel-medialibrary documentation](https://spatie.be/docs/laravel-medialibrary/v11/installation-setup).**

 ## Installation